HassanIrfan527/metflix/README.md

 - Browse movies by year
 - Search for movies by title
 - View detailed information about each movie, including title, year, genre, description, directors, actors, and rating
-- Integration with The Movie Database (TMDb & OMDB) API for fetching movie data
+- Integration with The Movie Database (TMDb) and OMDB API for fetching movie data

 ## Requirements